Abstraction in TypeScript

 }

-If we now attempt to instansiate this class we'll get an error:
+Try to instantiate this class and we’ll get an error:

 const john = new Warrior('John, the Nomad'); // Cannot create an instance of the abstract class 'Warrior'.

-In order to implement our abstract class we need to create a subclass and extend it using the extends keyword - and we also need to make sure that we implement the method arm() in our subclass, otherwise we'll receive an error: Non-abstract class 'SuperWarrior' does not implement inherited abstract member 'arm' from class 'Warrior'.`
+To use our abstract class, we need a subclass that extends it with the extends keyword.
+We also need to implement the arm() method in that subclass, otherwise TypeScript throws: Non-abstract class 'SuperWarrior' does not implement inherited abstract member 'arm' from class 'Warrior'.

 class SuperWarrior extends Warrior {